 What is appendicitis?

-Appendicitis usually happens because stool (feces) or small, stone-like pieces of stool (fecaliths, pronounced FEE-kah-liths) block the opening to the appendix.
-It may also happen when a viral illness makes the appendix swell and become blocked.
-When the appendix is blocked, bacteria can grow and cause infection.
-An infected appendix swells and causes pain.
+Appendicitis is caused when small, stone-like pieces of stool (fecaliths, pronounced FEE-kah-liths) block the appendix’s opening.
+Appendicitis may also come about when a virus makes the appendix swell and become blocked.
+When the appendix is blocked, bacteria can grow inside and cause infection.
+Appendicitis symptoms can include pain and swelling.

-If it's not removed, an inflamed appendix may burst, or perforate.
-This can spread infection around the abdomen and lead to serious problems.
+An inflamed appendix might burst (rupture) if it is not removed.
+This can spread infection around the belly and lead to serious problems.

 Appendicitis in Children

-Anyone can get appendicitis, but it is most common for children between the ages of 4 and 15.
-About 7% to 9% of people get appendicitis some time in their life.
+Anyone can get appendicitis, but it is most common in children between the ages of 4 and 15.
+About 1 out of 12 people (7% to 9%) get appendicitis some time in their life.